wiggin77/cryptod/example/cmd/cryptod/README.md

 	cryptod -e -in=plaintext.txt -out=crypttext.txt.aes -key=this_is_a_secret
  - decrypt a file:
 	cryptod -d -in=crypttext.txt.aes -out=plaintext.txt -key=this_is_a_secret
+	cryptod -d -in=crypttext.txt.aes -key=this_is_a_secret

+Notes:
+  - when decrypting, 'out' may be omitted and the original filename will be used
- note: spaces must be escaped
+  - spaces must be escaped

 Flags:
   -d	decryption mode